Population Care

 For example, calling the 988 Suicide and Crisis Lifeline and pressing “1” links veterans or family members in crisis to help geared toward their needs.
 Those answering the calls can see the veterans’ charts, eligibilities and know how to connect them to the VA.
 The hotline resource can also assist physicians trying to help veterans, Dr. Oslin said.

-The Veterans Comprehensive Prevention, Access to Care and Treatment (COMPACT) Act of 2020 requires the VA to directly furnish, pay for or reimburse care for emergent suicide care at VA and non-VA facilities for those who are in an acute suicide crisis.
+The Veterans Comprehensive Prevention, Access to Care and Treatment Act of 2020 requires the VA to directly furnish, pay for or reimburse care for emergent suicide care at VA and non-VA facilities for those who are in an acute suicide crisis.

 Data shows that veterans also are more likely to have higher rates of some medical conditions that are not related to mental and behavioral health.
 Hypertension, high cholesterol, heart disease and arthritis are all higher in the veteran population when compared to the general population, said Dr. Oslin, executive director of the Cohen Military Family Clinic at the University of Pennsylvania.